 7. Actuary

 Mathematics and statistics need to be top strengths for an Actuary.
 Actuaries are definitely needed and in high demand.
 They measure and manage risk with their thorough understanding and knowledge of key areas of finance.
 Actuaries assist business leaders in making crucial decisions about their organizations that will certainly affect their financial future.
-Median salary is approximately $108,000 for an Actuary.
+This role usually necessitates certifications from professional bodies like the Society of Actuaries (SOA) or Casualty Actuarial Society (CAS).

 8. Loan Officer